amadeuio/typescript-exercises/README.md

 #### 5️⃣ Find First Non Repeated Character

 Write a function called `findFirstNonRepeatedCharacter` that takes a string as its argument and returns the first non-repeated character in the string.
-If all characters are repeated, the function should return null.
+If all characters are repeated, the function should return `null`.

 Notes 📝: